Why Your Claude Code Configuration Matters More Than Your Model Choice

 This is the productivity paradox.
 And it's where most enterprise Claude Code deployments go sideways.

 Neither works.
 There's a third path.
+And it starts with five tiers.

 The Five-Tier Hierarchy: How Claude Code Decides What to Do

 Think about how your DNS resolver works.
 You ask for a domain.
-It cascades up through multiple layers—checking your local cache first, then your network's resolver, then root nameservers—until it finds an answer.
+It cascades up through multiple layers — checking your local cache first, then your network's resolver, then root nameservers — until it finds an answer.
 Each layer can override the previous one, but only up to a point.

 Claude Code's configuration works the same way.